agmmnn/awesome-blender/README.md

 - [CineShader](https://cineshader.com/editor) : CineShader is a real-time 3D shader visualiser.
 It leverages the _Shadertoy_ API to bring thousands of existing shader artworks into a cinematic 3D environment.
 - [SHADERed](https://github.com/dfranx/SHADERed) : is a lightweight tool for creating and testing HLSL and GLSL shaders.
 - [Light Tracer Render](https://lighttracer.org/) : provides you with everything you need to create photorealistic renderings interactively, in both desktop Web browsers and Windows application.
+- [EmberGen](https://jangafx.com/software/embergen/) [$] :  is a real-time volumetric fluid simulation tool that can instantly simulate, render, and export flipbooks, image sequences, and VDB volumes.
 - [Tiled](https://www.mapeditor.org/) : is a general purpose tile map editor for all tile-based games, such as RPGs, platformers or Breakout clones. [![][repo]](https://github.com/bjorn/tiled)
 - Blender Tools:
     - [BlenderUpdater](https://github.com/overmindstudios/BlenderUpdater) : download and install nightly builds with one click.